argentsea/docfx/tutorials/configuration.md

 ***

-Note that these examples include only the attributes (from the previous section) that we want to change.
+Note that these examples include only the attributes that we want to change.
+The complete attribute list is described below.

 ### (Non-Sharded) Database Connections